 It can be a pretty good life on a farm – especially when you’re just visiting.
 Feel like milking a cow or making butter?
 Go for it.
 Rather just sit back with a glass of wine and soak up the views?
 Well, you are on holiday, after all.

-On a farmstay, how much you participate is up to you – and the farm.
-But all of these properties are about enjoying the country atmosphere, the fresh air and the fresh produce.
+On a farmstay, how much you participate is up to you, and all of these properties are about letting guests experience the country atmosphere, the fresh air and the fresh produce.

 Just over an hour from Brisbane, in the Lost World section of the Scenic Rim (an amazing World Heritage landscape of mountains and rainforests), is Tommerup’s Dairy Farm, a small-scale operation that produces not only dairy but ethically raised pork and veal.
 The farm has been in the family for 140 years, and the present-day Tommerups are determined to give guests a taste of real country life, in a farm-to-fork adventure.

 Accommodation is in 19th-century buildings that combine rural charm with modern conveniences, and activities include milking cows, feeding pigs, goat, sheep, calves and chickens, and collecting eggs, as well as fishing, kite flying and bird watching.
 “We want it to be an authentic experience,” says Kay Tommerup, who runs the farm, and oversees all the activities, with husband Dave.
 “We want people to see how milk gets from the farm to the carton.
 And relax, too.”

 Also in Queensland is Spicers Hidden Vale, a gorgeous rambling property combining luxurious accommodation with family-friendly activities.